sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

     register_custom_op(swapchannel)

-  After completing the implementation of the backend interface, you can run the command listed in step 5 in "Add TpuLang Custom Operator".
+  After completion, you can refer to the section "Add TpuLang Custom Operator" to compile and install dynamic libraries.

 6. TpuLang Interface Invocation